skylark-domx/skylark-domx-contents/README.md

-# skylark-ui-paragrapher
+# skylark-ui-contents
-The skylark paragraph editing library, supporting rich text format.
+A dom plugin for  editing  the content of html element.